contentauth/c2pa-python/docs/project-contributions.md

 pip install -r requirements-dev.txt
 ```

-Download library artifacts for the current version you want, eg v0.55.0:
+Download library artifacts for the current version you want, (for example, as shown below for v0.55.0):

 ```bash
 python scripts/download_artifacts.py c2pa-v0.55.0